ror-community/ror-site/content/registry/_index.md

 ROR's aim is to address the "affiliation use case," which means identifying which organizations are associated with which research outputs.
 We use "affiliation" to describe any formal relationship between a researcher and an organization associated with researchers, including but not limited to their employer, educator, funder, or scholarly society.

-ROR is focused on being a top-level registry of organizations so we can address the fundamental affiliation use case and provide a critical source of metadata that can interoperate with other institutional identifiers.
-ROR is therefore not focused on mapping university departments and similar sub-units within institutions.
+ROR is focused on being a high-level registry of organizations so we can address the fundamental affiliation use case and provide a critical source of metadata that can interoperate with other institutional identifiers.
+ROR is therefore not focused on mapping departments within institutions, though some sub-units such as research institutes are in scope.
 ROR's data and infrastructure are openly available for leverage by and interoperability with local-level efforts focused on mapping individual hierarchies within organizations.

 See also ["Is my organization in scope for ROR?"](/about/faqs/#is-my-organization-in-scope-for-ror)